 The Hidden Gems Trail includes the Masonic Lodge, now home to a lovely souvenir shop/art gallery that also serves tea and coffee.
 From there you can explore the Old Flour Mill where you will find a small nature playground, Pert's Pantry where you can buy fresh bread and preserves, and other pop up arts and crafts shops.
 Next stop is the now disused York Railway Station - if you are lucky you will see one of the extremely long goods trains passing through! - then the War Memorial park with it's Krupp Gun, the Convent School and St Patrick's Church, the former York Primary School, the Uniting Church, the Girl Guides Centre which used to be the stables of historic Faversham House and you will finish at the York Bushland Garden.
 From here you can head down Ford Street and join the Convicts and Crossings Trail or head back into town along Avon Terrace.

 The Convicts and Crossings Trail covers the eastern side of town and the western river bank.
 From the Town Hall the Trail takes you to the Pioneer Cemetery before crossing the bridge over Bilya (the Avon River) and onto Clifford Street where you might see some quirky gardens.
 Next take in the Old Hospital and the Residency Museum before admiring the historic grapevine at the old tennis courts, the croquet club, more churches and cottages.
 In summer when water levels are low you can cross Bilya at the Monger's Bridge site at Ford Crossing but when the river is full you will have to retrace your steps and cross over at the Swinging Bridge at Pioneer Avon Park.
 The kids will love exploring the Avon River Walk Trail alongside the river and rocking their way across the suspension bridge.
-Pioneer Avon Park (closed for upgrades Jan-Apr 2020) has a small playground, picnic facilities, barbecues and toilets.
+Pioneer Avon Park was upgraded in 2020 with a new nature playground and skate park, picnic facilities, barbecues and toilets.
 Seasonally you can also follow the Tiny Doors of York Trail.

 Younger children can pick up a Nature Play WA Shire of York Nature Passport from the Visitor Centre and follow and record the fun activities as you explore.